natashakhoblall/miniproject/README.md

 **This is mini project 1**
 Group Members:
-Natasha Khoblall, Omar Awad
+Natasha Khoblall and Omar Awad

 CHANGELOG:

-Natasha. -
+Completed by Natasha -
 Image: Example of history
 Image: Example of pwd and ~
 Image: Example using vi